The Afterlight (2021 film)

 The Afterlight is a 2021 British experimental supercut art film directed and assembled by Charlie Shackleton.

 Summary

 The film, produced by Catherine Bray, Anthony Ing and Shackleton, and distributed by their studio Loop, consists of scenes of actors from old films who are no longer alive.
-The only copy of the Afterlight exists on a single 35mm film print, so that every time the film is played it gradually erodes until eventually it will diminish entirely and become a lost film.
+The only copy of the Afterlight exists on a single 35mm film print, so that every time the film plays it will gradually erode until eventually it will diminish entirely and become a lost film.
 Featuring cinematography from Robbie Ryan and composed of films from the 1960s or before, the film is entirely in black and white.